I am a third-year PhD student in the CIS Department at the University of Pennsylvania, advised by Aaron Roth.

 Before coming to Penn, I was an undergrad at Colby College in beautiful Waterville, Maine.
 I was a mathematics and economics double major with a computer science minor.

 My project on redistricting on the grid is now live!
-Check it out here:
+Check it out on the MGGG website:

 A construction and analysis of drawing legislative districts on toy examples of grid graphs.
 Includes interactive elements to explore the effect of different districting plans and distributions of voters on two-party electoral outcomes.